ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/index.md

 -----------
 ### See more

-For more information on how the distributed amount is calculated by each method, check out:

 - **[Amount distribution by amount](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/by-amount.html)**
 - **[Amount distribution by product definition](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/by-product-definition.html)**
 - **[Amount distribution by quantity](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/by-quantity.html)**